publishpress/publishpress.github.io/docs/deployment/releasing.md

 ### GitHub Issue Template for the checklists

+Save the following files in the repository's `.github` subfolder:

-Save the [free plugin's checklist template file](../../examples/release-free-plugin.md.dist) at `.github/ISSUE_TEMPLATE/release-free-plugin.md`.
+* [Free plugin's checklist template file](../../examples/release-free-plugin.md.dist) at `.github/ISSUE_TEMPLATE/release-free-plugin.md`.
-Save the [pro plugin's checklist template file](../../examples/release-pro-plugin.md.dist) at `.github/ISSUE_TEMPLATE/release-pro-plugin.md`.
+* [Pro plugin's checklist template file](../../examples/release-pro-plugin.md.dist) at `.github/ISSUE_TEMPLATE/release-pro-plugin.md`.

+On every release, go to the GitHub issues page for the respective repository and create a new issue selecting one of templates above.
+Work on each step checking the boxes, then close the issue after finishing the process and

 ### Base Checklist for Free plugins